SUSE/container-suseconnect/README.md

 Dockerfile, or with the `-v` parameter when running `docker run`.
 Read more about this [here](https://docs.docker.com/userguide/dockervolumes/).

-Finally, if neither the default `suseconnect.log` file nor the file specified through the `SUSECONNECT_LOG_FILE` environment variable are writable, then this program will default to the standard error.
+Finally, if neither the default `/var/log/suseconnect.log` file nor the file specified through the `SUSECONNECT_LOG_FILE` environment variable are writable, then this program will default to the standard error.

 # License